Ash and Cinder | chapter 2

 The white coat strolls down the line, asking each experiment's name, and making notes on her clipboard.
 "Name?" she asks the tall guy on my left.
 He's the blond from earlier, a part of Maverick's group.

 Damn, I'm familiarizing myself.
 I try to block out his response, but it's too late.

-I clench my fists tight at my side.
-I hope I'm not duelling him today.
-Knowing their names makes fighting them out so much worse.
+I dig my fingernails into my palm.
+I hope I'm not dueling him today.
+Knowing their names makes fighting them worse.
 Not that it's pleasant to begin with.
-It’s harder to pretend that they aren’t people when I have a name to put to the face.
-It’s why I stopped learning anything about anyone except, reluctantly, Maverick.
+It's harder to pretend that they aren't people when I have a name to put to the face.
+It's why I stopped learning anything about anyone except, reluctantly, Maverick.

 Her beady eyes skim the paper for my name.
 She finds it.
 Her pencil scratches a mark beside it and she moves on.
 This time I manage to ignore the interaction between her and the experiment to my right.
 The white coat makes it to the end of the line, and signals that she's done with a flick of her hand.
 She retreats back into the lab, leaving the guards to deal with us.